A Liquid-Fueled Reactor Network Model for Enhanced NOx Prediction in Gas Turbine Combustors: Results and Discussion

 In contrast to the LFRN, the GFRN results, shown in Fig.~\ref{fig:gfrn_temp}, reveal the fundamental inadequacy of gaseous fuel reactor networks for the modeling of the considered liquid-fueled combustor.
-Due to severe quantitative discrepancies between the GFRN and CFD results, the color bars are shown on different scales to make direct qualitative comparisons easier.
-Analysis of the equivalence ratios of the GFRN (left) shows minimal spatial variation.
-Compared to CFD, the fuel-rich region near the spray is predicted to be leaner, while the leaner regions in the recirculation zone and post-flame region appear richer, leading to an almost homogenized field.
-Consequently, the peak temperature (middle) in the domain also has a different pattern.
+Even when using a higher cluster count of 11, analysis of the equivalence ratios of the GFRN (left) shows minimal spatial variation from 0.652 to 0.653.
+Compared to CFD, the GFRN is unable to capture the fuel-rich region in the region directly above the nozzle and the subsequent gradual dilution as we approach the main reaction zone, leading to an almost homogenized field.
 The CFD results show peak temperatures in a flame region that sits above the spray and mixing zones.
-In contrast, the GFRN has only moderately high temperatures in this region, with peak temperatures occurring in the recirculation zones and plug flow regions.
-This distortion of the temperature fields, in conjunction with the prescribed residence times, ultimately leads to qualitative and quantitative differences in the \ce{NO} formation (right) within the combustor, such that the \ce{NO} mass fraction at the outlet is more than an order of magnitude lower than the corresponding CFD results.
+In contrast, the GFRN has lower peak temperatures that appear nearly constant in the reaction zones, the recirculation zones and plug flow regions.
+This distortion of the temperature fields, in conjunction with the prescribed residence times, ultimately leads to quantitative differences in the \ce{NO} formation (right) within the combustor, such that the \ce{NO} mass fraction at the outlet is more than an order of magnitude lower than the corresponding CFD results at the baseline condition.